Minimal nondegenerate extensions: Introduction

-A \define{minimal nondegenerate extension} of a braided fusion category $\cB$ is an inclusion $\cB \subset \cM$ such that $\cM$ is nondegenerate and the canonical inclusion $\cZ_{2}(\cB) \subset \cZ_{2}(\cB \subset \cM)$ is an equivalence.
-In \cite{MR1990929}, M\"uger asked whether every braided fusion category admits a minimal nondegenerate extension.
-The answer is ``No,'' as demonstrated by an explicit counterexample constructed by Drinfel'd in unpublished work (see \S4.3 of \cite{1712.07097} for details).
-Following~\cite{1712.07097}, minimal nondegenerate extension theory for general braided fusion categories can essentially be reduced to the problem of finding minimal nondegenerate extensions for slightly degenerate braided fusion categories.
-Our main result is a solution to this last problem: \begin{mainthm}\hypertarget{maintheorem}{} Every slightly degenerate braided fusion category admits a minimal nondegenerate extension. \end{mainthm} In Section \ref{subsec.completeobstructions} we will briefly indicate how a complete cohomological obstruction theory to minimal nondegenerate extensions of general braided fusion categories follows from our \MainTheorem\ and the results we develop in order to prove it.
+Somewhat surprisingly, given the group case, the answer to M\"uger's question is ``No,'' as first demonstrated by an explicit counterexample constructed by Drinfel'd in unpublished work.
+Specifically, there is a series of cohomological obstructions, detailed in \cite{1712.07097}, which reduce the minimal nondegenerate extension theory for general braided fusion categories to the problem of finding minimal nondegenerate extensions for slightly degenerate braided fusion categories.
+This last problem remained open for many years and appeared for example as Question 5.15 in~\cite{MR3022755}, Conjecture~3.9 in~\cite{foldway}, and Conjecture 1.1 in~\cite{2105.01814}.
+Our main result is a solution to this problem based on the new theory of fusion 2-categories introduced in~\cite{DR}: \begin{mainthm}\hypertarget{maintheorem}{} Every slightly degenerate braided fusion category admits a minimal nondegenerate extension. \end{mainthm} Ultimately, our proof of this theorem is constructive: In Remark~\ref{rem:Z2ext}, we describe how to construct a minimal nondegenerate extension of a slightly degenerate braided fusion category from certain choices of data.

+Already in the group case, there are multiple minimal nondegenerate extensions, and there can fail to be a canonical choice.
+This is a hallmark of obstruction theory, and so in hindsight does predict the presence of possible obstructions.
+For a braided fusion category $\cB$ whose M\"uger centre is \define{Tannakian}, i.e.\ equivalent to the category $\Rep(G)$ of finite-dimensional representations of some finite group $G$, the obstruction to having a minimal nondegenerate extension lives in $\H^4_{\mathrm{gp}}(G; \bk^\times)$~\cite{1712.07097}.
+Moreover, as we explain in Section~\ref{subsec.completeobstructions}, every class in $\H^4_{\mathrm{gp}}(G; \bk^\times)$ can be realized as this obstruction for some braided fusion category.

+In that same section, we also explain a complete ``supercohomological'' obstruction theory for the general non-Tannakian case, thereby answering a question asked by~\cite{OstrikMCA}.
+One outcome of our paper overall is that when $\cB$ is slightly degenerate, its obstruction to admitting a minimal nondegenerate extension is naturally a class in $\H^5(K(\bZ_2, 2); \bk^\times) \cong \bZ_2$.
+The proof of the \MainTheorem\ proceeds by providing a universal calculation of this obstruction and showing that, while its ambient group is nontrivial, the obstruction itself vanishes for all slightly degenerate braided fusion categories.
+From this perspective, the slightly degenerate case is in stark contrast to the Tannakian case where all obstruction classes are realizable.